MythicSorcerer/azox-mc/README.md

 Hi,

-This is a full working minecraft server (well almost) just run the start script and it starts working.
+This is a fork of my full working minecraft server.

 # Deployment
 Open minecraft server folder.